intel-analytics/ipex-llm-tutorial/ch_7_Finetune/7_1_Finetune_Llama2-7B.md

 # 7.1 Finetuning Llama 2 (7B) using QLoRA

 To help you better understand the finetuning process, in this tutorial, we provide a practical guide leveraging BigDL-LLM to tune a large language model to a specific task.
-[Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) is used as an examvple here to adapt the text generation implementation.
+[Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) is used as an example here to adapt the text generation implementation.

 ## 7.1.1 Enable BigDL-LLM on Intel GPUs